microsoft/WhatTheHack/063-IntroToAzureRedHatOpenshift/Coach/Solution-08.md

 ```

 ## Create Azure AD Application for authentication
-- In Azure portal, navigate to **App Registrations**, and create a new registration
+- In the Azure portal, navigate to **App Registrations**, and create a new registration
 - Fill in redirect URI with the value of the callback URL and select **Web** under **Select a platform**
 - After the registration, navigate to **Certificates and Secrets** and create a **New Client Secret** and fill in details
     - **Note:** Make note of the key value